-For the above reasons, Applicants' request for a CPCN for the proposed Line 3602, and any proposal that is greater than 16 inches in diameter or involves installing a pipeline to replace Line 1600 that increases demand-forecast capacity above the current capacity of 595 MMcfd (FOF 10), is denied under either a "status quo" scenario for Line 1600 at its current psig of 520 psig (65 MMcfd) or "future" scenario for Line 1600, if the pressure is lowered to 320 psig (40 MMcfd).
+For the above reasons, Applicants'request for a CPCN request for a CPCN for the proposed Line 3602, and any proposal that is greater than 16 inches in diameter or involves installing a pipeline to replace Line 1600 that increases demand-forecast capacity above the current capacity of 595 MMcfd (FOF 10), is denied without prejudice under either a "status quo" scenario for Line 1600 at its current psig of 520 psig at (65 MMcfd) or "future" scenario for Line 1600, if ithe pressure is derated lowered to 320 psig at (40 MMcfd).

-The proposed project is not needed at this time, and the Commission has instructed Applicants to hydrotest Line 1600 in compliance with the requirements of Pub.
+Because the The proposed project is not needed at this time, and the Commission has instructed Applicants to hydrotest Line 1600 in compliance with the requirements of Pub.
 Util.
 Code § 958.
 (See Section 12, "Hydrostatic Pressure Testing Requirements.")
 Therefore, the Energy Division shall halt preparation of the DEIR for the Proposed Project.
 In the meantime, evidence shows Applicants will continue to meet existing reliability criteria during the relevant planning horizon.